Marin Weekend Family Fun for January 9, 10 & 11

 There's lots of organically grown produce, breads, eggs, and fresh cut flowers, as well as live music, bounce houses, and more.
 This farmers' market is a great one to take the kids to.
 It’s located in the main Civic Center parking lot.
 For more info, visit their website.

-On second Sundays, the CJM opens early just for preschoolers and their families.
-Activities include gallery explorations of the exhibition The Snowy Day and the Art of Ezra Jack Keats, hands-on art-making fun, and a musical performance by Alison Faith Levy’s Big Time Tot Rock.
+On second Sundays, the museum opens early just for preschoolers and their families.
+The fun includes creative creatures in the art studio, story time with Mr. Lunch, and the upbeat, down home folk sounds of Hullabaloo.
 Doors open at 9:45 am.
-Free with museum admission; Adults must be accompanied by a preschooler for entry; youth 18 and under always free.
+Free with museum admission; youth 18 and under always free.
+Location: 736 Mission Street, San Francisco.
 For more info, call (415) 655-7800 or visit their website.

 - Marine Science Sunday: Animals of the Arctic